About this tool

 Weakness prompt data has changed since the last aggregation.
 Click "Re-aggregate" to update.

-Aggregated Weaknesses
+Weaknesses

 Ensure weakness names stand alone without context.
 You can edit names and add references.